kaylin518/HEY/README.md

 ## Step 1: Create a "vars.java" file.
 Let's create a new file using our codespace.
 In the terminal, use the "touch" BASH command to create vars.java.
 Then, you can append the following to that file ->
 `public class vars { public static void main(String[] args) { } public static String getName() {String name = "__name__"; return name; } public static String welcome() { return "Welcome to the Spark!
 Git Microchallenge!"; } }`
 Remember that Java doesn't care about whitespace or indents, which is why we can append this all as one line.
-Also, notice that there are double-quotes in the above code, so you will have to use single quotes to append.
+Also, notice that there are double quotes in the above code, so you will have to use single quotes to append.
+**Commit!**

 ## Step 2: Update our "name" variable in vars.java
 Use Bash command `sed -i -e 's/__name__/[your name here]/g' vars.java`
+**Commit!**

 ## Step 3: Create a branch
 Create a new branch called temp, and move into it.
+**Commit!**

 ## Step 4: Create a "decode.java" file
 Create the file and append this code:
 `public class decode {public static void main(String[] args) {}public static String decoder(int[] arr) {String result = "";char curr; for (int i = 0; i < arr.length; i++) {result += String.valueOf( (char)arr[i] );}return result;}}`
+**Commit!**